DaveSprague/mig/README.md

  - bring up or down the entire composition of containers

 # Next Steps
+ - update to latest versions of mosquitto, influxdb1.8, etc
  - Trying bring in up on a RPi
  - Integrate ngnix for reverse proxy
  - Support both a public view-only dashboard and a private, password-protected, access for creating dashboards.
+ - cleanup project
+ - - remove Dockerfile.raspberrypi3 and Dockerfile.template files since I don't think they're needed.
+ - try out the jupyterlab container, this was part of the original project and sounds handy.

 # Maintainer / Contributors